49nord/rust-error-style/RULES.md

         let data = parse_line(line).map_err(parse_line(idx+1))?;
 ```

 Note that `LoadError` does not carry any information about the filename of the file the read failed from; this is because it only ever touches a single file that is passed to it via the API.
-An error type further up the chain should annotate the filename as contextual information in the vein, if it is handling multiple files.
+An error type further up the chain should annotate the filename as contextual information in the same vein, if it is handling multiple files.

+#### P2B: Using `failure::Context`

-Using `failure::Context` (P2B): The `failure::Context` type is an alternative for handling contextual info, it comes with significant drawbacks.
+The `failure::Context` type is an alternative for handling contextual info, it comes with significant drawbacks.
 For one, it only works smooth with `failure::Error` types or when a lot of the machinery to include a context is implemented manually.
 Otherwise simply writing `.context()` does not work well.

-Other than that it is fairly cumbersome to extract information beyond notification strings manually from this context, which makes it suitable mainly for adding additional information for end-users or developers debugging.
+Other than that it is fairly cumbersome to extract information beyond descriptive strings manually from this context, which makes it only suitable for adding additional information for end-users or developers debugging.

 However, it adds backtraces by default, which is very convenient in both cases.